About this code

 Installing and running the Service Flow Modeler Technology Preview and the IBM WebSphere Business Integration Message Broker product on the same workstation is not supported.

-1. Runtime code generation from a flow containing a While node that was recorded using the loop recording functionality
+When a flow contains a While node that was recorded using the loop

 When a screen message has been generated from a BMS mapset that contains the OCCURS parameter, and a flow contains a LINK3270 node that references that screen message, the Service Flow Modeler cannot generate runtime code from that flow.